sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/appendices/add_odroidc2.md

 }
 ```

-Note how the number of assignments and array elements initialized must exactly match
+Note how the number of assignments and array elements initialised must exactly match
 the values of the constants defined in the `plat_driver_data.h` file.

 The full details of the file changes can be seen at this [GitHub commit](https://github.com/rod-chapman/projects_libs/commit/ff46cad71a55e5cd9fa600ce505139e72003d5d4)